Thermal expansion

 When the source stops emitting the appropriate photons, the objects become invisible again due to the ongoing random dissipation of the emitted photons.

-The same process of dissipation occurs with photons at every level of frequency.
+This process of dissipation occurs with photons at every frequency level.

-Hence, when we use the term ‘naked’ to describe entities such as the naked photon, naked electron, and naked proton, we refer to a hypothetical scenario that is not achievable in physical reality.
-This would imply the absence of all environmental influences on photons, describing these entities at zero Kelvin.
+Thus, when we use the term “naked” to describe entities such as the naked photon, naked electron, and naked proton, we refer to a hypothetical scenario that cannot be achieved in physical reality.
+This suggests the absence of all environmental influences on photons, effectively describing these entities at absolute zero (zero Kelvin).

-We measure physical phenomena at ambient temperatures, and as a result, we will always deal with additional photons that interfere specifically with the gamma photons in the constructs.
+We measure physical phenomena at ambient temperatures, which means we will always encounter additional photons that interfere specifically with the gamma photons in the constructs.